Frank-Pechar/css-nexter/README.md

 ## App Description

+This App Showcases Various CSS / SASS Features and Techniques such as: Extensive Use of Grid Layouts and Formatting.
+SCSS: 7 – 1 Architecture Pattern for Folders and Files.
+BEM Naming convention.
+Responsive Grid Layouts and Sizing for: Images, Fonts and Text Elements • A Wide Variety of Styling and Animated Effects.

 ## App Functionality

+- Hover over various buttons, text, and images for animation effects
+- Resize screen for Grid only responsive layout changes

-## This App Uses CSS - SASS/SCSS Features Such As:
+## CSS - SASS/SCSS Features and Methods Used

 - Architecture: SCSS: 7 – 1 Pattern for Folders and Files
 - BEM Naming convention
+- Extensive Use of Grid for Layouts
-- Grid Layouts
+- Grid Only Responsive Layouts without Media Queries

-## CSS - SASS/SCSS Features and Methods Used

-- responsive grid layouts without media queries
-- nested grids
+- Nested Grids
-- grid with flexbox
+- Grid with Flexbox
-- complex grid gallery
+- Complex Grid Photo Gallery
 - object-fit for best conversion for aspect ratio
 - ::before and ::after as grid items